 Gelfand Outreach Programs

-The Leonard Gelfand Center for Service Learning and Outreach hosts programs during the summer (July) and on select Saturdays in the fall and spring for students in grades K-9.
-These classes were developed by Carnegie Mellon University Faculty and Staff and are designed to be rigorous, educational, STEM focused, hands-on and fun.
+The Leonard Gelfand Center for Service Learning and Outreach hosts programs during the summer (June/July) and on select Saturdays in the fall and spring for students in grades K-9.
+These classes are developed by Carnegie Mellon University Faculty and Staff and are designed to be rigorous, educational, STEM focused, hands-on, and fun.

 PROGRESS: Program for Research & Outreach on Gender Equity in Society

 PROGRESS takes a fresh approach to address the need for gender equity in society by teaching middle school aged girls (8-12 years old) how to negotiate.

 PROGRESS has three core objectives:

 - develop local and national tools to teach women and girls how to harness the power of negotiation

 - form networks between nonprofit organizations to efficiently disseminate information about issues impacting women

 - explore obstacles to and potential solutions for the advancement of women.